 501 Twin Peaks Blvd.

 Visitor’s Center: 1 Muir Woods Rd., Mill Valley

 552 Green St.

-Hope you enjoyed my local’s guide to a weekend getaway in San Francisco!
-There is so much to do in SF, this is just the tip of the iceberg, and as always this is just a guide, obviously you are free to add and remove to your itinerary as you please. 🙂
+Hope you enjoyed our guide to a weekend getaway in San Francisco from a local!
+There is so much to do in San Francisco, this is just the tip of the iceberg, and as always this is just a guide, obviously you are free to add and remove to your itinerary as you please. 🙂

 For another local’s perspective on things to do, check out this San Francisco bucket list.